LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 ### Where can I find a Chainlink oracle?

 While **market.link** was previously the go-to directory for public Chainlink oracle and job listings, this website has since been deprecated, and will soon be migrated to Dune Analytics.
-In the meantime, we aren't currently aware of any centralized directory for Chainlink oracles.
+In the meantime, there is no centralized directory for Chainlink oracles.

 :::info
 LinkWell Nodes offers custom Chainlink jobs / data feeds on over **12 testnets** and **14 mainnets**.
 To get started making your first request, feel free to visit our [Chainlink request documentation](/services/direct-request-jobs/Jobs-and-Pricing).
 :::

-There are many other Chainlink node operators who choose to host their own websites listing their Chainlink service offerings.
-To find them, a decent approach might be to perform a Google search for 'Chainlink node operator' to see what job offerings they may have!
+For those interested in reading more about how to find a Chainlink oracle, we recommend reading our [blog post](/blog/How-To-Find-A-Chainlink-Oracle) on it.

 ### What chains does Chainlink support?

-The chains that Chainlink supports can be viewed in the Chainlink documentation [here](https://docs.chain.link/resources/link-token-contracts).
-Please note that this list of chains is subject to change over time as Chainlink adds or removes support for a given chain.
+The blockchain networks that Chainlink supports can be determined by viewing Chainlink's [LINK token contracts](https://docs.chain.link/resources/link-token-contracts).
+Please note that this list is subject to change over time as Chainlink adds or removes support for a given chain.

 ### Should I run my own Chainlink node?

-Please see the following answer in our Node Operator FAQ page [here](/knowledgebase/faq/Chainlink-Operators#should-i-run-my-own-chainlink-node).
+Please see the following answer in our Node Operator FAQ [here](/knowledgebase/faq/Chainlink-Operators#should-i-run-my-own-chainlink-node).

 ### How do I find a specific price feed?